Mat Mladin

-Mathew Josef Mladin (born 10 March 1972, in Camden, New South Wales) is a retired Australian professional motorcycle racer who last raced in 2009, riding a Yoshimura Suzuki in the AMA Superbike series.
-He won the title seven times (no other rider has won more than five), and holds series records for wins (83), poles (50) and poles in a season (10).
+Mathew Josef Mladin (born 10 March 1972, in Camden, New South Wales) is an Australian retired professional motorcycle racer who last raced in 2009, riding a Yoshimura Suzuki in the AMA Superbike series.
+He won the title seven times and holds series records for wins (83), poles (50) and poles in a season (10).

 Career

 Early years (1992–1995)

 Born in Camden, a suburb of Sydney, Mladin began his professional racing career in 1992.
 He won the Australian Superbike Championship that year, and made his debut in the 500cc World Championship class the following year, disappointed at finishing in position thirteen and at his treatment by the Cagiva factory team.

 A plane crash in 1995 nearly cost Mladin his foot, but he returned in time to finish second in the Australian Superbike championship.